machow/siuba/README.md

 ### Basic use

-The code below uses the example DataFrame `mtcars`.
-It calculates the average horsepower (hp) for each grouping of cylinder.
+The code below uses the example DataFrame `mtcars`, to get the average horsepower (hp) per cylinder.

 ```python
 from siuba import group_by, summarize, _